Fooodo / Docs

 Bulk generation for email campaigns — generating hundreds of unique single-use codes for a CRM blast — is in active development.
 Today, multi-use coupons cover most needs; bulk single-use is the gap we're closing next.

-- Pricing comes from R-Keeper.
+• Pricing comes from your POS.
 Fooodo doesn't override; it surfaces what your card programme already says.

 There's no second loyalty engine inside Fooodo.
 There are no in-app points, no parallel tier system, no "earn 1 point per €" mechanic.
 The card programme you already run is the loyalty programme — Fooodo plugs into it.